aryan262/Countdown/README.md

-This is a simple countdown timer I made for the internship at Intern Savy
+This is a simple countdown timer I made during the internship at Intern Savy